obiSerra/obiserra.github.io/_posts/2019-08-26-unit-tests-and-code-smells.md

 ```

-The all class wasn't tested, so after adding my `MyModule.Bottom`, I started to write few tests at least for my new section: I wanted to check that everything worked fine
+ The whole class wasn't tested, so after adding my `MyModule.Bottom`, I started to write a few tests at least for my new section: I wanted to check that everything worked fine
-on different responses from the data provider I was using.
+ on different responses .

-I stopped trying after few hours: it was impossible to mock or tu instantiate all the modules needed by the main class, even if I wanted to test only the small part I had developed.
+ I stopped trying after a few hours: it was impossible to mock or to instantiate all the modules needed by the main class, even if I wanted to test only the small part I had developed.
-So I ended up refatoring the code into few single classes containg the logic for each section and returning a value that was then used by a main class to generate the data structure to serialize.
+ So I ended up refactoring the code into a few single classes containing the logic for each section and returning a value that was then used by the main class to generate the data structure to serialize.

 ```C#